 The entire Industry 4.0 relies almost exclusively on data.
-To be able to process it quickly, securely and efficiently, you need experts like mprofi at your side.
+To be able to process this data quickly, securely and efficiently, you need experts like mprofi at your side.
 We support your processes around artificial intelligence, robotics and cloud-on-demand engineering.
-Get in touch with us.
+Contact us.

 Mechanical and plant engineering

 mechanical engineering is among the top 3 most important industrial sectors in Germany and is strongly geared to exports.
 With more than 900,000 employees in Germany and around 300,000 abroad, the sector is a major employer.
 60% of sales are attributable to exports.